Risk Assessments

 S stands for Severity and L stands for Likelihood.
 Times them together to get the Risk Rating.

+To assess this, you will need to look at the last page of the template and make an informed decision yourself.
 Base the severity off the consequence and the likelihood off the hazardous event (i.e. how likely is the hazardous event and how severe would the consequences be?).

 If the risk is over 9 you will need to ensure that the control measures will reduce this down to a ‘moderate’ level.